Primary School Signature Programs

 Teachers are seen as researchers who listen, observe, and document children’s work and growth.
 Teachers are learning alongside the children.
 Serving as facilitators, they plan and provide learning opportunities, stimulate thinking, and encourage collaboration.

 Environment is the third teacher.
-The room that the teacher organizes provides the immediate background for the physical, social, cognitive, and emotional development of the child.
-Our Primary School provides a stimulating environment in which a preschooler can maximize his or her potential in each of the four areas of development: cognitive, social-emotional, spiritual, and physical
+The design and organization of learning spaces provide the immediate background for the physical, social, cognitive, and emotional development of the child.
+Our Primary School supports a stimulating environment in which a student can maximize his or her potential in each of the four domains of development: cognitive, social-emotional, spiritual, and physical.

 Emergent curriculum builds upon the interests of the children.
 Projects emerge and are in-depth studies of concepts, ideas, and interests.
 The student experiences learning through play and interaction.